7 Ways to Grow Your Business with Content Marketing

 With search ads, you are advertising only to the people who are looking for you, but you are able to get attention even if you are not the best result among the organic results being displayed in the search engines.

 And with Google Ads paying attention to quality scores and making sure the landing pages are not misleading, users trust Google.
-And you can still end up getting high quality traffic from search engine ads – almost as good as content.
+And you can still end up getting high-quality traffic from search engine ads – almost as good as the content.

-I am promoting content which builds engagement and trust.
+I am promoting content that builds engagement and trust.
 And I use this relationship I’ve developed with my prospects to sell my premium digital marketing courses, without being pushy.